terry-xiaoyu/actor_schema/examples/schema_design_data_examples.md

 # Data examples

-This file contains some data examples that complied with the schema_design.yaml
+This file contains some data examples that complies with the schema_design.yaml

 ## event examples